louisguitton/guitton.co-hugo/content/posts/2021-01-10-dbt-search/index.md

 date: 2021-01-10
 lastmod: 2021-01-10
 summary: >
-  In this post, I'll show you how to improve the search experience of your dbt docs.
+  In this post, I'll show you how to build a lightweight metadata engine on top of dbt artifacts using Algolia.
 keywords:
   - dbt search
   - dbt docs